GEOS5510 Applied Palynology

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

 - Palynology is one of the most reliable tools for establishing depositional ages and correlation of strata in sedimentary basins.
 It is widely used in petrolum exploration worldwide including the North West Shelf of Australia.
 This unit focuses on the main concepts related to palynology and introduces key groups of palynomorphs with stratigraphic significance at various taxonomic levels.
 Emphasis is placed on the development of practical skills in palynology including the application of palynofacies analysis and integration of palynological data with geological and geophysical data in basin studies.

-- Students are able to (1) demonstrate understanding of key concepts related to palynology; (2) identify key groups of palynomorphs; and (3) apply knowledge and skills to biostratigraphic dating and paleo-environmental reconstruction relevant to petroleum exploration.
+- Students are able to (1) demonstrate an advanced understanding of key concepts related to palynology; (2) classify key groups of palynomorphs; and (3) apply knowledge and skills to biostratigraphic dating and paleo-environmental reconstruction relevant to petroleum exploration.

-- Indicative assessments in this unit are as follows: (1) practical exercises; (2) small project report; and (3) theory/practical test.
+- Indicative assessments in this unit are as follows: (1) practical exercises; (2) theory and concepts (written assessments, reports and quizzes); and (3) oral presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - workshops: 2 x 3–4 hours per week

 - Non-standard teaching period [TS-TP-2_2019]

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.